Marcomurgia97/Citation-Prediction-by-Leveraging-Transformers-and-Natural-Language-Processing-Heuristics/README.md

 The experiments were carried out on windows 11, using python 3.9.13 (anaconda prompt)

-To replicate the experiments it's necessary to install anaconda prompt and have an nvidia gpu supporting CUDA
+To replicate the experiments it's recommendable to install anaconda prompt and have an nvidia gpu supporting CUDA

 ## Installing
 Steps are the following: